-Information about Care Facilities Directions is available on the DHHS website.
+Information about Care Facilities Directions is available on the DH website.

 If not subject to Care Facilities Directions, employers should implement a screening process to minimise the introduction of coronavirus (COVID-19) to a workplace.
 This could include asking employees before they enter the workplace if they:

 - have any coronavirus (COVID-19) symptoms